the-drunk-coder/megra/Tutorial/00_Installation.md

 - git
 - sbcl (1.3.19 or higher have been tested ... )
 - emacs (25.2.x have been tested, currently the only interface)
-- slime (easiest is to install from MELPA, `M-x package-install RET slime RET RET`)
+- slime (easiest is to install from MELPA, `M-x package-install RET slime RET`)
 - curl (to install quicklisp)
 - gpg (to verify quicklisp)
-- quicklisp (follow guide on quicklisp page, https://www.quicklisp.org)
+- quicklisp (follow guide on quicklisp page, https://www.quicklisp.org ... add to init file !)

 On macOS, additionally install (using Homebrew):
 - portaudio